 - an academic reference (both by email and as a hard copy with a signature)

 - a draft copy of your UCAS personal statement (both by email and as a hard copy)

-- By 11 September (at the latest), please submit a Musical Ability reference and coversheet.
+- By 11 September (at the latest), please submit a Musical Ability reference and coversheet (available to download here nearer the time).
 These must be sent both by email to and as a hard copy to the Undergraduate Admissions Office, King's College, Cambridge CB2 1ST.
 United Kingdom.

 - You will receive an email from King's acknowledging your application shortly after the application deadline.
 You may be asked to submit written work by 12 September, depending on your subject.
 If you have a disability or Specific Learning Difficulty, please also submit a disability adjustments form by 12 September.

 - If you are to be invited to Cambridge for organ trials and academic interviews (most candidates are), you will receive details of the centrally organised trials by 6 September.
 You will later receive a further letter from King's to give you details of your academic interviews.
 Please note that it will take some time for us to organise interviews and write to you.

 - Organ trials and academic interviews will take place on 21 - 24 September 2014.
 You must arrive in Cambridge the evening before the day of your audition for a meeting of all applicants to be auditioned the following day, and you should expect to remain in Cambridge until at least 2pm on the day following your audition.
 Accommodation and meals will be provided free of charge in King's.

 - Submit a UCAS application by 15 October and follow the process as set out on the how to apply page with regard to the UCAS application and the Supplementary Application Questionnaire.